What is Edge AI? A Beginner’s Guide to AI at the Edge

 Retail

-Retailers use edge AI to create smarter, more personalized customer experiences.
+Retailers edge AI can create smarter, more personalized customer experiences.
 In-store sensors and cameras can track foot traffic patterns, optimize shelf stocking and even adjust digital signage based on demographics.
 Because this data is processed locally, retailers can react in real time — for example, by redirecting staff to high-traffic areas or offering instant promotions based on shopper behavior.

 Healthcare